robcarver17/skipperman/docs/WildApricothelp.md

+Wild Apricot is the system actually used for registration and payment.
+To make life easier, it's important to use Wild Apricot directly so we can get the data into Skipperman easily.

 # Creating a duplicated event

-When setting up a Wild Apricot event it is *strongly recommended* that you use the 'copy previous event' function and make *no* changes to the registration form.
+When setting up a Wild Apricot event it is *strongly recommended* that you use the `Duplicate event` function and make *no* changes to the registration form.

 ***
 ***